Patel-Priyank-1602/Youtube_Sync/README.md

 ## 🚀 Features

-* **Real-Time Sync:** Control multiple clients from a single controller page.
+* **YouTube Sync:** Load any YouTube video using its URL or 11-character ID.
+* **Local Video Support:** Upload your own video files from the controller device.
+Files automatically get hosted and synced across clients.
+* **Local Audio Support:** Upload MP3/WAV audio files and play them in sync across all clients.
 * **Core Controls:** Supports **Play** ▶️, **Pause** ⏸️, **Seek** ⏩, and **Restart** ⏮️.
-* **Load New Videos:** Easily load any YouTube video using its URL or 11-character Video ID.
 * **Easy Setup:** Uses a simple `config.json` file to manage WiFi credentials.
 * **QR Code Access:**
     * Generates a QR code for your WiFi hotspot so clients can connect easily.